题目

 have released movies that are happier, scarier or just less depressing than what came before.
 After poor

-results for a rush of serious dramas built around the Middle East, Hollywood got back to comedies.
+results for a rush of serious dramas built around the Middle East, Hollywood got back to comedies.1.Which of the following is not a reason for the improvement of the movie industry?A. A growing number of people are going to the cinema.

 B. People are richer with the development of economy.